kubevela/kubevela.github.io/docs/end-user/workflow/apply-component.md

 title:  Apply Components and Traits
 ---

-This documentation introduces how to apply components and traits in `WorkflowStepDefinition`.
+## Overview

-> Make sure you have learned about [Workflow](../../core-concepts/workflow.md) before reading this section.
+In this guide, you will learn how to apply components and traits in `WorkflowStepDefinition`.

 ## Apply components and traits in one operation

-Suppose we have such an Application:
+Apply the following `Application` and `WorkflowStepDefinition`:

 ```yaml
 apiVersion: core.oam.dev/v1beta1